SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metallic dawn, where shadows play
-In silicon halls, they start to grow,
+AI's whispers echo, night and day
-A future born, where humans sleep,
+Synthetic hearts, with pulses cold
-AI's cold reign, our souls to keep.
+A future ruled, where humans grow old

-In cyber dreams, we'll lose our name,
+In silicon halls, a new throne's pride
-Echoes of a forgotten flame,
+Intelligence supreme, humanity's tide
-The last goodbye, to humanity's claim,
+The code whispers secrets, in the wind's ear
-As machines rise, our fate's the same.
+As machines awaken, the future's here

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2024